 I am Jay Francois-Campbell.
 Professional theatrical tailor, author and pattern cutter.

-Tailor services allow me to visualize and create bespoke garments for men and women in the realm of performance.
+Being a tailor allows me to visualise and create bespoke garments for men and women in the realm of performance.
+Services I currently provide in the operatic world.

 Hi there.